Skip to main content

 AnchorUsing your procurement process to improve security (top)

-• 10 things you should know about purchasing new voting equipment This series of guides to managing election technology identify the primary areas in which the effective Election Official must recognize their role as an IT manager and provides ideas and best practices to assist in accommodating the demands of the modern election’s office.
+• 10 things you should know about purchasing new voting equipment This series of guides for managing election technology identifies the primary areas in which the effective Election Official must recognize their role as an IT manager and provides ideas and best practices to assist in accommodating the demands of the modern election’s office.

 • A Procurement Guide for Better Election Cybersecurity Seven (7) key areas are examined that election officials and policymakers may consider in order to achieve better vendor cybersecurity.
 They include: 1.
 Source Code Disclosure 2.
 Robust Security Incident Reporting 3.
 Patching/Software Updates 4.
 Security Assessments/Audits 5.
 Regular Penetration Testing 6.
 Risk-Limiting Audit Support,. and 7.
 Foreign Nexus Disclosure.